Creamy Turkey Barley Soup

 Soup-er Toppings & Serving Suggestions

-- Garnish with freshly grated parmesan cheese.
+- Garnish with freshly grated Parmesan cheese and fresh herbs.

 Monitor the time closely, make sure you have the right liquid ratio, and avoid over-stirring it while it cooks.
 Pearl barley cooks faster, making it less prone to becoming mushy.